The historic Wellington Hotel is a beautiful building, walking distance from Central Park and Broadway. A perfect location to explore New York City.

 You know how particular I am with food in general, but when it comes to British or Irish food, I’m even more critical.
 I can easily give my full recommendations on the Stagecoach Tavern’s pub food.
 We ordered fish and chips and bangers and mash, and when the HP Sauce came out, I knew things were looking good, as you can see for yourself.

-Everything was piping hot (extra points) and the fish was flaky with a light, thin batter.
-The bangers, although thin, tasted fabulous, especially with the delicious mashed potatoes and onion gravy.
 I must add, I often regret eating fried food at restaurants because I feel rather sick afterwards, however this was not the case after dining at The Stagecoach Tavern (more extra points).
 I was disappointed that we hadn’t arrived earlier or on a weekend as the Irish breakfast had my name written all over it!
 If you get a chance to visit sometime, I’d recommend it.

 Denisa and I then checked into The Wellington Hotel and its wonderful history and charm was immediately apparent from the exterior of the building.